 Housing: When will we find out about our room assignment and who our roommate is?

-Housing confirmations are emailed to incoming students' SMCM email accounts in early July.
-Housing confirmations are sent to returning students in late July or early August.
+Housing confirmations are emailed to all resident students' SMCM email accounts in July.
+Housing confirmations for new spring admits are emailed in early January.
 The housing confirmation will contain your room assignment, Campus Center mailbox assignment, your campus phone extension, and the name(s), address(es), phone number(s), and e-mail address(es) of your roommate(s).
 We strongly encourage you to contact your roommate ASAP in order to get to know each other, determine who will bring what to your shared room, etc.

 Housing: Can I bring my cat or dog to live with me on campus?

-Non-venomous reptiles, non-meat-eating fish, and certified service dogs (e.g. for the blind or deaf) are the only animals permitted in our residences.
+Non-venomous reptiles, non-meat-eating fish, certified service dogs (e.g. for the blind or deaf), and approved emotional comfort/therapy animals are the only animals permitted in our residences.
 We have a number of students, staff, and faculty who are afraid of or allergic to cats and other fur-bearing animals.
 This is an issue for our union employees who may have to do work in student rooms (e.g. maintenance work).
 Being an animal lover myself, a residence hall room is hardly appropriate for any animal.
 They need space in which to roam and play.